TommyZihao/Code-Story-Interview-/README.md

 I thought coding is exhausting, especially debugging is something hard and boring.

-My major, civil engineering, focus on all kinds of construction, design and build architecture,  house, tunnel, bridge, railway, tower, nothing but mechanics and dynamics.
+My major, civil engineering, focuses on all kinds of construction, design and build architecture,  house, tunnel, bridge, railway, tower, nothing but mechanics and dynamics.

 There have already been lots of ready-made technical standards or software, you just follow the rules and nothing special, nothing new.